flox/flox/crates/flox/doc/flox.md

 `$FLOX_DISABLE_METRICS`
 :   Variable for disabling the collection/sending of metrics data.
-    If not empty, prevents flox from submitting basic metrics information including the subcommand issued along with a unique token.
+    If set to "true", prevents flox from submitting basic metrics information including the subcommand issued along with a unique token.

 `$EDITOR`, `$VISUAL`